 Under no circumstances does any faculty member, administrator, trustee, other employee, or student of the College or any other person, including vendors and sub-contractors, have any authority whatsoever to engage in discriminatory, harassing, or retaliating conduct in violation of this policy.
-If anyone claims to have such authority, or if an employee, student, third party (such as participants in College sponsored events) or applicant has a question about whether objectionable conduct is authorized by the College, the College's EEO (Director of Diversity and Inclusion, 716-839-7699, DS 115), should be contacted.
+If anyone claims to have such authority, or if an employee, student, third party (such as participants in College sponsored events) or applicant has a question about whether objectionable conduct is authorized by the College, the College's EEO (Chief Diversity Officer, 716-839-8249, DS 115), should be contacted.